 What led to your decision to become a millionaire?

-Did you think it was possible at first?
-What fears did you have to overcome?
+Did you think it was possible to become a millionaire by 35?

 I knew it was possible because I had done the math, and I didn’t have any fears, but I think that was because I didn’t really tell anyone about my goal to become financially independent.
 There have been studies that show that if you share your goals you can lose the drive to achieve them.
 By not telling anyone, I was able to keep my drive high and avoid any discouragement.

-What did you do before reaching early retirement status?
+What did you do before reaching early retirement?